TypeCellOS/BlockNote/packages/website/docs/docs/cursor-selections.md

 ## Cursor Positions

-BlockNote allows you to keep track of the text cursor position in the editor, to get information about which block it's in and the surrounding blocks.
+BlockNote allows you to keep track of the text cursor position in the editor, to get information about the block it's in and its surrounding blocks.

 ## Text Cursor